 - Leadership and Management is the highest priority skill for Learning and Development (L&D) in 2021.⁷

 - The number one obstacle to development is a lack of time.⁸

-- 75% of organisations want development and training to be more personalised in the coming years.⁹
+- 75% of organizations want development and training to be more personalised in the coming years.⁹

 1. Increased self-awareness

 The impact of leadership is felt across the entire team and organisation.
 But many leaders do not have a natural understanding of how their actions affect those around them.
 Experts argue that only 10-15% of leaders have true self-awareness,¹⁰ and this creates a culture where leaders are unable to correct their own errors or take control of their team’s performance.

 Executive coaching and leadership development often focuses heavily on self-awareness.
 The coach may provide feedback the leader has never been directly confronted with, and many coaches will actually interview other employees or team members to see how the individual is perceived by their colleagues.

 While this can be painful, it ultimately builds mental resilience and self-knowledge.
 By helping leaders – and trainees – to understand their own temperament, personality, reputation and abilities more clearly, the process ensures leaders are more conscious and deliberate.

 Research shows that this is ultimately to the benefit of the entire organisation: in a review of 486 publicly traded companies, those whose leaders demonstrate high levels of self-awareness outperform other companies financially.¹¹

 “We have to start with awareness.
 Leaders need to know who they are, how they impact others in the team, and what their particular strengths are.” – Katie da Gama, executive coach.